top of page

 Ammonia (NH3) is a bulk chemical normally synthesized from natural gas (NG) and mainly used as chemical feed-stock, e.g. in fertilizer production [RB, 2021].
 It is the most popular substance as a green hydrogen (GH2) carrier because it does not carry carbon atoms.

 Ammonia gas can be stored as a liquid at room temperature under a pressure of just 10 bar (147 psi), or under atmosphere pressure at -33 °C [EN, 2022].
 Liquid ammonia is non-corrosive, so internal pipeline corrosion is extremely unlikely.
-Current ammonia production of 235 Mt is mostly used for agricultural purposes.
+Current ammonia production is mostly used for agricultural purposes.
 The total H2 content of ammonia is higher than other fuels (5,7 kg of NH3 carries 1 kg of H2), and is thus suitable to (re)convert to hydrogen.

 Advantages & disadvantages

-dvantages of ammonia as a fuel include a relatively high power-to-fuel-to-power (PFP) efficiency, a high technological maturity, a large-scale distribution infra that is already in place, a high-octane rating of 110–130, and a narrow flammability range, making it relatively safe in terms of explosion risks [SD, 2022].
+Advantages of ammonia as a fuel include a relatively high power-to-fuel-to-power (PFP) efficiency, a high technological maturity, a large-scale distribution infra that is already in place, a high-octane rating of 110–130, and a narrow flammability range, making it relatively safe in terms of explosion risks [SD, 2022].

 But, due to the safety concerns (toxicity), it is questionable whether authorities would permit the transportation and use of ammonia in populated areas.
 Although no ammonia-powered demonstration vessel has yet sailed, several shipping-related consortia have initiated projects that should lead to ammonia-powered vessel demonstrations by 2023/2024.